hstoklosa/hstoklosa/README.md

 ## 🚀 What I'm Up To

 - 💻 Building Spring Boot applications with PostgreSQL
-- 📦 Developing a JWT library with Java and Redis to enable quicker development of apps.
+- 📦 Developing an extended JWT library with Java for faster app development
 - 🤖 Exploring AI/ML with Python

 ## 💻 Tech Stack